BEBYSHA/Discount-Calculator/README.md

 ⦁	Final Price: Rp 850,000.00

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.